This section outlines guidelines for manuscript preparation:

 - United Nations Children's Fund.
 UNICEF Data: Monitoring the situation of children and women.
 2019 [cited 08 August 2022].
 Available from: https://data.unicef.org/topic/education/literacy/.

-For further details, the authors should refer to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals and also view Samples of Formatted References.
+For additional information, authors are encouraged to consult the Uniform Requirements for Manuscripts Submitted to Biomedical Journals and review the Samples of Formatted References.